 PrMA=t≤expϵPrMA'=t.

 Additive noise protection is achieved by adding a normal random number with mean zero and standard deviation σ to each confidential value in a time series xj.
 Protected values can be written Pj,t=Aj,t+r, where r~N0,σ2 and σ=s*Exj-Exj2.
 The protection parameter s denotes the number of standard deviations of xj that define the standard deviation of the sampling distribution of r.

-FIG 2: Comparison of previous time series protected with additive noise with s = 1.